agallio/freedomlife/apps/mobile/README.md

 After you get the API keys you can follow these steps below.

-- Install dependencies from the root directory: `yarn`
+- Install dependencies from the root directory: `pnpm`
 - Go to `apps/mobile`
-- Run `yarn ios` or `yarn android`.
+- Run `pnpm ios` or `pnpm android`.

 Sometimes, NativeWind styles are not generated properly.
-If that happens, run `yarn run:ios` or `yarn run:android` to clear the cache and regenerate the styles.
+If that happens, run `pnpm run:ios` or `pnpm run:android` to clear the cache and regenerate the styles.